Tips for Internship Interviews

 The interview is one of the biggest tests you can face as a job applicant.
 It’s the first step in proving your worth and ability to fit into a company’s culture.

-If they’re interested in you, they will want to find out more about you, your background, and your interests.
-This information will help them determine whether you’re a good fit for their company.
+If they’re interested in you, they will want to learn more about you, your background, and your interests.
+This information will help them determine whether you fit their company well.
+This question shows you’re paying attention.
+It’s also a good way to show engagement in the process.

 This question shows that the interviewer respects your ability to handle pressure and has confidence in your ability to perform.